-1. Class attendance and participation: 25%

-2. Written assignments: 3 at 15% each for 45%

-3. Final paper: 30%
+- 1. Class preparation, attendance and participation: 35% - 2.
+Written assignments: 2 at 15% for 30% total - 3.
+Final paper: 35% due one week from final day of class

 See the Heinz Student Handbook for the grading regimen.

 ACADEMIC INTEGRITY

 Students are expected to maintain the highest ethical standards inside and outside the classroom.
 You are responsible for knowing and adhering to all University policies on academic integrity.
 It is your responsibility to ensure that all sources are cited appropriately in your work.